 Hello!

 I’m Unso.
-I founded Gena where we are working on Genabase, a database platform for everyday users, business owners, and professionals.
-I also teach History of AI at Cornell University.
+I teach data science at Cornell University as Assistant Research Professor.
+I also founded Gena where we are working on Genabase, a database platform for everyday users, business owners, and professionals.

 Gena.co is a research and product AI company focused on using AI for better data access for everyone.
 Our main product is Genabase.com, a database platform that sync directly with code-generation tools like ChatGPT, Cursor, Bolt, and Vercel v0.
 We are working on making data accessible in the most seamless way possible for people who have high data needs but don’t even know what a database is.

-Previously, I worked as an AI engineer at Hugging Face with researchers like Nils Reimers and Meg Mitchell.
-My best known work to date is on data collection for socio-cultural AI systems.
-I am most interested in projects that have both technical rigor and humanistic depth. (last update: April 8, 2025)
+Previously, I worked as an AI engineer at Hugging Face with researchers like Nils Reimers, Meg Mitchell, and Douwe Kiela.
+My best known work to date is on data collection for socio-cultural AI systems. (last update: April 8, 2025)

 Current Projects